flavienganter/polls-2024-election/README.md

 _Adaptation of the [poll aggregator implemented for the 2022 French Presidential Election](https://github.com/flavienganter/polls-2022-election)._

-Estimates of the voting intentions for the 2024 French European Election (medians of the posterior distributions, and 95%, 90%, 80%, and 50% high density credible intervals) on February 4, 2024, four months before the election:
+Estimates of the voting intentions for the 2024 French European Election (medians of the posterior distributions, and 95%, 90%, 80%, and 50% high density credible intervals):

 ![](https://github.com/flavienganter/polls-2024-election/blob/main/PollsFrance2024_latest.png?raw=true)